byte4RR4Y/rock4se-image-builder/README.md

     -b                              Build the image with the specified configuration without asking
 ---------------------------------------------------

-For example to build Debian testing with XFCE without additional software:
+For example to build Debian testing with XFCE with latest Kernel:
 ---------------------------------------------------
      ./build -s testing -d xfce4 -k latest -u debian -p 123456 -i no -b
 ---------------------------------------------------